wolfalders/wolfalders.github.io/_teaching/pedogogy.md

 ---
 layout: archive
-title: "Teaching and Mentorship"
+title: "Teaching"
 permalink: /teaching/
 author_profile: true
 ---

----
+{% include base_path %}

 ### Teaching Philosophy

 Broadening access to archaeology and higher education for students from diverse walks of life is imperative.
-In my teaching, I draw on universal design for learning (UDL) approaches to make class lectures and assignments accessible to students with different backgrounds and learning styles.
-I also emphasize writing, peer-editing, and re-writing in a supportive environment as a critical method for helping students become independent thinkers and scholars.
-Finally, I am committed to mentoring and advancing the capacities of African students and researchers, who are underserved compared to their colleagues in the US and Europe.
+In my teaching, I draw on universal design for learning (UDL) approaches to make lectures and assignments accessible to students with different backgrounds and learning styles.
+I emphasize writing, peer-editing, and re-writing in a supportive environment as a critical method for helping students become independent thinkers and scholars.
+I am also committed to mentoring African students and researchers, to build archaeological capacity in African institutions.

-### Sample Courses
-Cities, Past and Present

-Society and the Environment

-Landscape Archaeology

-GIS and Remote Sensing in Archaeology

-African Archaeology

-The Archaeology of Slavery in Africa

-World Prehistory

-Archaeological Method and Theory

-### Teaching and Mentoring Experience

-### Instructor of Record
+### Courses Taught (Instructor of Record)

+**2025** &nbsp; GIS for Archaeology and Cultural Resource Management (Anthro C117).
+Cotsen Institute of Archaeology, University of California, Los Angeles.

-Department of Anthropology, New York University Undergraduate Course: Anth-UA 213, Topics in Archaeology, “Landscape Archaeology” (Fall 2024)
+**2024** &nbsp; Landscape Archaeology (Anth-UA 213).
+Department of Anthropology, New York University.

+**2022** &nbsp; Politics of African Archaeology and Heritage (R5B Freshman Writing Seminar).
 Department of Anthropology, University of California, Berkeley.
-Undergraduate Course: R5B Freshman Writing Seminar, “Politics of African Archaeology and Heritage” (Spring 2022)

 ### Teaching Assistant

-Department of Environmental Science, Policy, and Management, University of California, Berkeley.
+**2021** &nbsp; Introduction to Geographic Information Systems (ESPM 72).
+Department of Environmental Science, Policy, and Management, UC Berkeley.
-Undergraduate Course: 	ESPM 72 – Intro to Geographic Information Systems (Summer 2021)

-Department of Anthropology, University of California, Berkeley.
-Undergraduate Courses: Anth 2AC: Intro to Archaeology (Fall 2015, Fall 2018, Fall 2020)
+**2015–2020** &nbsp; Introduction to Archaeology (Anth 2AC).
+Department of Anthropology, UC Berkeley (Fall 2015, 2018, 2020).

-Department of Near Eastern Studies, University of California, Berkeley.
-Undergraduate Courses: MES 15: Intro to Middle Eastern Art and Archaeology (Spring 2016, Spring 2017, Spring 2018).
+**2016–2018** &nbsp; Introduction to Near Eastern Art and Archaeology (MES 15).
+Department of Middle Eastern Studies, UC Berkeley (Spring 2016, 2017, 2018).

+### Workshops and Training

+**2025** &nbsp; Created QGIS for Archaeology modules for community-engaged research in Cambodia (UCLA, for Dr. Stephen Acabado).

+**2025** &nbsp; Workshop: "Detecting Archaeologically Significant Trees in Drone Imagery with Automated Methods."
+Automated Methods in Archaeology, Department of Anthropology, New York University.

+**2024** &nbsp; Trained two MA students, two undergraduates, and two heritage officers in survey methods, GNSS, GIS, and ceramic analysis in Pangani and Zanzibar, Tanzania.

+**2024** &nbsp; Workshop: "Archaeology in the Fourth Dimension: CORONA, HEXAGON, and Other Multitemporal Satellite Imagery."
+Archaeology of China graduate seminar, Cotsen Institute, UCLA.

+**2023** &nbsp; Workshop: "GIS and GNSS for Archaeology."
+Department of Museums and Antiquities, Zanzibar, Tanzania.

+**2023** &nbsp; Trained two PhD and three undergraduate students in survey methods, GNSS, GIS, and ceramic analysis during fieldwork in Zanzibar, Tanzania.

+**2019** &nbsp; Trained five students from the State University of Zanzibar in archaeological field methods, remote sensing, and ceramic analysis.

 ### Mentorship and Undergraduate Training
-Trained students from the US and from the State University of Zanzibar in archaeological field methods, remote sensing, and ceramic analysis (Summer 2019, Summer 2023, Summer 2024).

 Supervised undergraduates in managing field data.
-PI: Lisa Maher (Fall 2020)
+PI: Lisa Maher (Fall 2020).

 Supervised undergraduates in soil analysis of sediments from Zanzibar, Tanzania.
 PI: Lisa Maher (Spring 2018).

 Supervised undergraduates doing structure-from-motion photogrammetry of Iron Age ceramics from Jordan.
-PI: Ben Porter (Fall 2016, Fall 2017).
+PI: Ben Porter (Fall 2016, 2017).

 Supervised undergraduates in a collaborative research project with the Musanda Royal Council of Tsimbupfe, South Africa.
 PI: Jun Sunseri (Spring 2015).

-Wolfgang Alders, 2024
+### Courses Developed and Prepared to Teach

+Cities, Past and Present &middot; Society and the Environment &middot; Landscape Archaeology &middot; GIS and Remote Sensing in Archaeology &middot; African Archaeology &middot; The Archaeology of Slavery in Africa &middot; World Prehistory &middot; Archaeological Method and Theory